 Tangier Island 50th Annual Holly Run

 December 1, 2018 rain/snow date December 8, 2018

-Welcome to official web page for the annual 44th Tanier Holly Run.
+Welcome to official web page for the 50th annual Tangier Holly Run.
 The Holly Run is a Christmas event where pilots from throughout the Mid Atlantic region fly boughs of holly out to the citizens of Tangier Island, Virginia.
-Purchased from the Native Americans for settlement in 1666, Tangier is one of the earliest setlments in Virginia and is an island community of about 700 people with access to the mainland only by boat and aircraft.
-Due to sealevel rise, the island has shrunk over the years and most of the holly trees and other evergreens have sucumbed to rising waters.
+Purchased from the Native Americans for settlement in 1666, Tangier is one of the earliest settlements in Virginia and is an island community of about 700 people with access to the mainland only by boat and aircraft.
+Due to sea level rise, the island has shrunk over the years and most of the holly trees and other evergreens have succumbed to rising waters.

 Beginning in 1975 a progression of Santa Clauses joined the run, the most famous of whom was Jim Schultz.
 For those of us who knew Jim, Jim was Santa Claus, no doubt about it.
 Jim spent the year saving his meager income as an Ocean City cab driver to buy gifts for the children on the island.
 His arrival of Santa Claus was anticipated by young and old alike until his passing shortly after the Holly Run of 2012.